flaviumircia/flaviumircia/README.md

 ## About me
   I am a Computer Engineering student looking to discover new challenges.

-  🏆 3rd Place at Student Scientific Communications Contest 2022 for IT&C.
+   3rd Place at Student Scientific Communications Contest 2022 for IT&C.

-  🧠 Proficient in Java, Python, Spring, Django, Machine Learning
+   Proficient in Java, Python, Spring, Django, Machine Learning
     </br>
-  <h2 align="center">👇My Projects Below 👇</h2>
+  <h2 align="center">My Projects Below</h2>

 <!---
 flaviumircia/flaviumircia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.